How to flexibly use Anqi CMS template{% for ... in ... %}How to traverse data list with tags

 {% endnavList %}

-This example perfectly demonstratesforThe use of loops in nesting, which can handle complex structures of multi-level navigation.
+This example perfectly demonstratesforUsing nested loops, which can handle the complex structures of multi-level navigation.

-2. Display website categories and their subordinate documents.
+2. Display the website categories and their subordinate documents

-Assume you want to display several main article categories on the homepage, and list the latest few articles under each category:
+Suppose you want to display several main article categories on the homepage, and list the latest several articles under each category:

 {% categoryList categories with moduleId="1" parentId="0" limit="3" %}